 Get a Free Competitive Analysis Example Template

 Now that you’ve seen an example of competitive analysis, it’s time to complete your own.

 We’ve created a free template for competitor analysis that you can download right now to get started.

-You can also start your free trial of Alexa to get access to all the competitive intelligence tools we discussed here.
+You can also start your free trial of Alexa to get access to all the competitive analysis tools we discussed here.
 It’s everything you need to know where you stand against your competitors and how to grow your business.